-Southampton Football Club are an English professional soccer club based in Southampton, Hampshire.
-They currently play in the Premier League and were one of the league's founding members.
+Southampton Football Club are an English professional football club based in Southampton, Hampshire.
+They currently play in the Premier League and were one of the division's founding members.

 The team's nickname is The Saints and they have spent a large majority of their recent history in the top flight since their first promotion in 1966.
 Their longest continuous period was between 1978 and 2005 - 27 years.

 They play their home games at St. Mary's Stadium, which has a capacity of 32,384, having moved there in 2001.